awslabs/aws-ddk/docs/release/next/how-to/multi-account-deployment.markdown

 }
 ```

-`app.py` for example can now build a CI/CD pipeline to instantiate your data pipeline in both environments.
+`app.py` for example can now build a CI/CD pipeline to instantiate your application in both environments.

 ```python
 #!/usr/bin/env python3